juanmata42/gestor_colonias_web_backend/README.md

 Replace the values as necessary for your configuration.

 Build and Run with Docker Compose
+PostGis will also be installed in the database container to enable spatial queries.
 From the root of your project directory, run the following command to build and start your application:

 bash